adnammit/notes/typescript.md

 	* `unknown` is a type-safe alternative to `any`
 * in a similar spirit, use strict in your tsconfig file to keep yourself honest
 * use `let` and `const` where appropriate -- don't overuse `var` which is global when declared outside functions and can be unknowingly redeclared
-* coming from C#, you will want to use interfaces but you should probably be using a type alias instead -- see Type Aliases vs Interfaces above
+* coming from C#, you will want to use interfaces but you should probably be using a type alias instead -- see Type Aliases vs Interfaces

 # What The Hey Is It